-It’s the 4th quarter for most of us in the software business.
-If you’re a software Sales Org, this is your Christmas, New Year’s Eve, and Superbowl all in one.
+It’s the fourth quarter for most of us in the software business.
+If you’re a software sales org, this is your Christmas, New Year’s Eve, and Superbowl all in one.
 Years will be made.
 Quotas will be exceeded.
 Commissions earned and earned again.
 All of which come with the requisite amount of stress, scrambling, and obsessing over every last deal and detail.
-Your friends from Tackle are in the same boat – and we’re here to help.
-Those of you who have an offset fiscal calendar can still benefit from the tips below – just with less December-centric stress on your heads ;).

-- PROTIP 1: Engage your prospect’s strategic sourcing group and find out if they have an EDP (Enterprise Discount Plan) with AWS, an EA (Enterprise Agreement) with Azure, or Google Commit with GCP.
+- PROTIP 1: Engage your prospect’s strategic sourcing group and find out if they have an EDP (Enterprise Discount Plan) with AWS, an EA (Enterprise Agreement) with Microsoft, or Google Commit with Google Cloud.
 If so, make sure they know buying your software can help to count against their spend.

 - PROTIP 2: Register your Q4 opportunities with your Cloud Partner.
-Then you can work with your cloud counterparts (eg. the rep who is selling to your prospect) to learn who their buyers are within your prospect’s organization.
-From there, you can target your burndown conversation at the person who it matters to the most.
+Then you can work with your cloud counterparts (e.g. the rep who is selling to your prospect) to learn who their buyers are within your prospect’s organization.
+From there, you can target your burndown conversation at the person to whom it matters the most.

-- PROTIP 3: Combine the Budget Flush with the Diving Save and suggest a multi-year deal (with expansion) to maximize your buyer’s spend with you AND their cloud budget burn down.
+- PROTIP 5: Combine the Budget Flush with the Diving Save and suggest a multi-year deal (with expansion) to maximize your buyer’s spend with you and meet their cloud spend commitments.

 One trend we are seeing as top Marketplace sellers really scale their business is extra attention on how Marketplace fees are accounted for.
 This also frequently comes up as a compensation discussion around keeping channel and Marketplace deals “comp neutral.”
 If you are closing a deal worth $100k and a hypothetical 7% Marketplace listing fee, are you booking $100k or $93k?
 To make the point, are you leaving $7k out of your top line, your quota achievement, and the resulting commission payment?

-Savvy ISVs are making a change and shifting listing fees into cost of goods sold (COGS), driving up their top line performance and reducing any related friction to embracing Marketplace selling in their field organization.
+Savvy ISVs are making these necessary changes by shifting listing fees into cost of goods sold (COGS), driving up their top line performance and reducing any related friction to embracing Marketplace selling in their field organization.
 Your organization likely has a very good reason for how the dollars are allocated.

-- PROTIP 1: If you are a sales leader and you are not comp neutral on your Marketplace transactions, use Q4 as an opportunity to incentivize your reps by going comp neutral (spoiler alert: You probably want to give it at least 2 quarters, but start with Q4).
+- PROTIP 6: If you are a sales leader and you are not comp neutral on your Marketplace transactions, use Q4 as an opportunity to incentivize your reps by going comp neutral (spoiler alert: you probably want to give it at least 2 quarters, but start with Q4).

-- PROTIP 2: Keep an eye on industry trends.
-We are still in the very early days of Marketplaces and digital selling and new best practices are being discovered frequently.
+- PROTIP 7: Keep an eye on industry trends.
+We are still in the very early days of Marketplaces and digital selling and new best practices are being developed frequently.

-There is no better influencer with the Cloud Providers than successful customer outcomes and related use cases and reference architectures.
+When it comes to driving co-sell, there is no better way to influence the Cloud Providers than through successful customer outcomes and related use cases.
 You have Q4 pipeline hanging in the balance and want the Cloud Providers to help you get those deals across the finish line.
 Guess what, so does every other ISV in the ecosystem.
 Why you?
 Simple answer: Because the solution you are offering delivers real customer value, as documented by your win at ACME Corp, who had a very similar use case, or was in the same vertical market, or saw a successful co-sell motion with a peer at that Cloud Provider.

-- PROTIP 1: Market TO, not just through, your Cloud Provider relationships.
-Remember they have 100s of their own services and thousands of ecosystem partners.
-Don’t “expect” them to know you, to remember you, or to help you.
+- PROTIP 8: Market to, not just through, your Cloud Provider relationships.
+Remember they have hundreds of their own services and thousands of ecosystem partners.
+Don’t expect them to know you, to remember you, or to help you.
 Be specific in your ask and be prepared with the data to back it up.

-- PROTIP 2: Know why it’s good for them.
-First stop, a great customer outcome.
-Second stop, the more consumption or native cloud service integration your solution delivers when it is consumed, the more it matters to the sales teams at the Cloud Providers.
-Third stop, they are very likely incented to work and win with the ISV ecosystem.
+- PROTIP 9: Know why it’s good for them, keeping these in mind: 1) a great customer outcome (case study) carries a lot of weight; 2) the more consumption or native cloud service integration your solution delivers when it is consumed, the more it matters to the sales teams at the Cloud Providers; 3) they are very likely incentivized to work and win with the ISV ecosystem.
 Be familiar with those details.